 Every pregnant woman wants to know if there is anything they can do to help them have an easier and faster labor.
 Well, you’re in luck, mamas.
-Having supported hundreds of women during labor and birth, I know a few tricks that can help ease and speed up your labor process.
+I have supported hundreds of women during labor and birth.
+And I know a few tricks that can help ease and speed up your labor process.
 Today I’m sharing with you my 9 tips on how to have an easier labor.

 1. Eat Dates

 Studies show that women who eat dates daily during the last 6 weeks of their pregnancy are less likely to be induced or need Pitocin to help the progression of labor.
 They were also more dilated upon arrival at the hospital and labored seven hours less.
 Eat your dates!
 Learn more about the benefits of eating dates during pregnancy here.

 2. Get Active & Do Squats

-Out of all the births that I have gone to, I’ve seen that the women who stayed active and in shape during their pregnancy were able to tolerate labor better, and they tended to have shorter labors.
+Out of all the births that I have gone to, the women who stayed active and in shape during their pregnancy were able to tolerate labor better.
+They also tended to have shorter labors.
 A recent study shows that women who continue to exercise during their pregnancy, especially in the last trimester, will be in labor for a shorter duration.
 Of course, get approval from your doctor or midwife first before beginning an exercise routine.

 When in labor, it’s also beneficial to stay active.
 Upright and leaning forward positions allow gravity to help baby move into the optimal position, which can help shorten the duration of your labor by an hour.
 It’s common to get tired with all of this activity while also experiencing contractions, so strengthening your legs is key.